oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/choose-an-approach.md

   If your changes fit into this category, and you have used the "domain-in-image" approach and the Docker layering model, then you only need to update the top layer of your image.
 This is relatively easy compared to making changes in lower layers.
-  You could create a new layer with the changes, or your could rebuild/replace the existing top layer with a new one.
+  You could create a new layer with the changes, or you could rebuild/replace the existing top layer with a new one.
 Which approach you choose depends mainly on whether you need to maintain the same domain encryption keys or not.
 - *Do you need to be able to do a rolling restart?*